 THIS is one sure way to get your kids to eat fruits!
 Rest assured that these funny bites will definitely please even the pickiest little ones, so now you know what you’ll be serving to the next apple party.
 Beware, they’ll ask for more.

 Some of us would always choose this way to begin their beautiful day.
-Banana and berries, yogurt and cereals, all drizzled with agave syrup.
+Banana and berries, yogurt and cereal, all drizzled with agave syrup.
 The sweetest and yummiest breakfast ever, ready in only 5 minutes.

 Let’s make a few edible silver dollars but with a twist.
 Use almond flour, too, so they’ll get a certain nutty flavor.
 You can make your mini flapjacks of different sizes and arrange them however you want, like we did.
 Use your imagination.
 Or even better let the kids call the shots on this one.